-- a.
-Directed Independent Study Approval Forms can be secured by graduate students from the office of the School of Education and Graduate Studies or from the Registrar's Office.
+a.
+Directed Independent Study Approval Forms can be secured by graduate students from the office of Graduate Studies or from the Registrar's Office.
 The form must be completed and approved prior to registration.
 A student is not enrolled in the DIS until the form is on file with the Registrar.
-One copy of the form should be on file with the instructor and in the office of the School of Education and Graduate Studies. - 1.
+One copy of the form should be on file with the instructor and in the office of Graduate Studies.

+- b.
 An initial conference must be held with the instructor during which all aspects of the DIS course must be discussed and recorded on the DIS approval form.
-If the DIS course is a regularly scheduled course, a copy of the course syllabus must be attached to the DIS approval form. - 2.
-A minimum of six (6) contact hours with the instructor is required. - b.
-Graduate students, who otherwise qualify for the DIS and cannot secure the support of a faculty member, may discuss individual problems with their advisor first and the Dean of the School and Education and Graduate Studies second.
+If the DIS course is a regularly scheduled course, a copy of the course syllabus must be attached to the DIS approval form. - c.
+A minimum of six (6) contact hours with the instructor is required. - d.
+Graduate students, who otherwise qualify for the DIS and cannot secure the support of a faculty member, may discuss individual problems with their advisor first and the Dean second.